why Playtika Holding Corp. [PLTK] is a Good Choice for Investors After New Price Target of $17.92

 Playtika Holding Corp.
-[NASDAQ: PLTK] stock went on a downward path that fall over -0.96% on Monday, amounting to a one-week price increase of more than 11.78%.
+[NASDAQ: PLTK] gained 2.58% on the last trading session, reaching $10.35 price per share at the time.
 The company report on September 7, 2022 that Bingo Blitz Teams Up with A-List Host Drew Barrymore to Reinvent the Classic Game and Celebrate that Bingo is Everywhere.

 Sponsored